About . . . the History

 For more details about the track click here

-Tonbridge AC achieved ClubMark Accreditation in 2015 so has qualified and experienced coaches across most disciplines who can provide support, development and encouragement.
+Tonbridge AC originally achieved ClubMark Accreditation in 2015 demonstrating that we have qualified and experienced coaches across most disciplines who can provide support, development and encouragement.
+The Club is currently applying for re-accreditation.

 We cater for athletes of all ages - from youngsters aged 9 to veteran athletes.
 The Club has a friendly atmosphere where everyone wants each other to do well and encourages non-members to attend a few taster sessions before committing to membership.